 Pink Fund – up to $3,000

 The Pink Fund also offers financial help for breast cancer patients.
 Their fund can provide up to $3,000 over a three month period.
-That money can be used to pay for housing, utility bills, car payments, car insurance payments, health insurance premiums and other expenses.
+That money can be used to pay for rent or mortgage payments, utility bills, car payments, car insurance payments, and health insurance premiums.

 Living Beyond Breast Cancer – up to $1,250